- further information

-Seeking performance opportunities; particularly in Europe, late-September and early-October, 2014 (contact us for other locations and dates): composer, computer artist and guitarist Nick Didkovsky, guitarist, improviser and constructor Han-earl Park, and composer and saxophonist Catherine Sikora (saxophones).
+Seeking performance opportunities; particularly in Europe, November 2017 (contact us for other locations and dates): composer, computer artist and guitarist Nick Didkovsky, guitarist, improviser and constructor Han-earl Park, and composer and saxophonist Catherine Sikora (saxophones).

 Keywords: 2017, avant-garde, jazz, free jazz, free improvisation, rock, avant rock, metal, complexity, noise, cyborg, experimental, guitar, saxophone, improvisation, improviser, interaction, interactive, music, physical, performance, real-time, brooklyn, new york, nyc, cork.